 “Becoming a Para dressage rider in a way opened my eyes to the fact that even if things become a little different than the usual ‘normal’ you can still find a way to do them and be successful.”

-Should she be selected for her second Paralympics at Tokyo 2020, her partner will be 9-year-old Dalton, whom she won her first global medal with.
-Dalton was originally a ride for Worlds bronze medallist and compatriot Kate Shoemaker.
-But Dalton did not seem ready for the moves of Shoemaker’s grade IV, and was paired with Trunnell for in grade 1.
+If she is selected for her second Paralympics at Tokyo 2020, her partner will be 9-year-old Dolton, whom she won her first global medal with.
+Dolton was originally a ride for Worlds bronze medallist and compatriot Kate Shoemaker.
+But Dolton did not seem ready for the moves of Shoemaker’s grade IV, and was paired with Trunnell for in grade 1.

 “I say it lovingly,” she laughed, “but Dolton is a little weirdo.
 He likes to have his ‘me’ time in a paddock every day.
 He doesn't look like a handful when I'm riding him, but when you see us out there in the ring I'm not just sitting there going for a ride, I'm telling him to walk forward, bend his body, and so on.”